projectara/greybus-spec/source/special.rst

 .. c:function:: int probe(u16 endo_id, u8 intf_id, u16 *auth_size, u8 *auth_data);

     This operation is used at initial power-on, sent by the SVC to discover which module contains the AP.
-The endo ID supplied by the SVC defines the type of endo used by the Greybus system, including the size of the endo and the positions and sizes of modules that it holds.
-The interface ID supplied by the SVC indicates which interface block on the endo is being probed.
+The Endo ID supplied by the SVC defines the type of Endo used by the Greybus system, including the size of the Endo and the positions and sizes of modules that it holds.
+The interface ID supplied by the SVC indicates which interface block on the Endo is being probed.
     Together these two values define the location of the module containing the interface.
 Interface ID 0 represents the SVC itself; other values are defined in the *Project Ara Module